pughlab/bamgineer/docs/input_preparation.md

 ### 5. Download vcf file (for whole genome)

-*Note: The reason for downloading whole genome VCF instead of whole exome is due to the fact that different vcf formats exist and the genome version is compatible
+*Note: The reason for downloading whole genome VCF instead of whole exome is due to the fact that different vcf formats exist and the genome version should be compatible

 wget https://my.pgp-hms.org/user_file/download/2816
 mv huA2692-veritas-gVCF-4.2.vcf.bz2 genome.vcf.bz2